All Episodes

 Exactly.

-The essence of Washington accounting is that it bears even less uh relationship to the real world than Hollywood accounting.
+The essence of Washington accounting is that it bears even less relationship to the real world than Hollywood accounting.

-And they would be doing that if you told them they had to budget the b balance the budget every year, they would be doing all that kind of stuff every year too.
+And they would be doing that if you told them they had to balance the budget every year.

-Yeah, well, yeah, take into consideration.
+Yeah, well, you know, take into consideration.

 Are we in a national emergency now?

-So that's why we can't have a a balanced budget amendment because we're in a national emergency of runaway spending.
+So that's why we can't have a balanced budget amendment because we're in a national emergency of runaway spending.

 So you would be just running around in circles with all kinds of stuff.

-On paper, his salary is is very low.
+On paper, his salary is very low.

 And I think it gets beyond this, John, because it's not about balancing the budget.